 The instructor & family

 Senshi Karate is run by Sensei Frank Jennings, a 2nd Dan black belt who has been training since 1996.
-Frank’s two daughters also train and both are looking to take their black belt over the next couple of years.
-Frank trains regularly with Sensei Craig Raye 5th Dan at Marshall Street in central London and Sensei Rob Richards 4th Dan at Chingford Tora and before he moved to London he trained regularly with Senseis Rob & Vale Dale and Carl Howard all 5th Dans at Ichiban in Crawley, Sussex and Sensei Jason Cunningham 3rd Dan at Seishin Karate in Cuckfield.
+Frank’s two daughters also train, one of whom is 1st Dan black belt, with the other looking to take her black belt over the next couple of years.
+Frank trains regularly with Sensei Craig Raye 5th Dan at Marshall Street in central London and Sensei Rob Richards 4th Dan at Chingford Tora.
 He also attends the KUGB-run black belt courses.
 In his time Frank has entered some competitions (and even won some medals).

 Senshi & Karate